123AB/ET4310Lab1/Lab2.md

 ## Improvements
+In this section, we will discuss the configurations that we have experimented with based on previous observations as well as new observations along the way.
+But before diving into all the experiments, we also have optimized the application code itself.
+The application was output the file but we cancel this step try to reduce our running time and the network workload.
 ### Tuning instance type and numbers
+We mainly use compute-optimized instances as the memory requirement of the application is not a bottleneck.
+C5 is the newest generation of the compute-optimized family and is said to provide improved processing power at a lower cost [4].
+Thus we mainly experiment with the C5 family.
+Following are the motivation for our experiments:
+• Config 3: Compare whether C4 and C5 family has an actual difference.
+• Config 4: Test whether m4.xlarge is sufficient as a master node; test whether c5.4xlarge would double execution time compared to c5.9xlarge.
+• Config 5: The hypothesis here is that using a few large nodes can reduce the amount of data transferred between nodes.
+We assume that data transfer between CPUs within a node is faster.
+• Config 6: Test the effect of many small nodes.

 Table 3: Summaries of the execution time and some Ganglia metrics of different configurations